Cyborger1/mlm-upper-level-indicators/README.md

-# Motherlode Mine Upper Level Markers
+# Motherlode Mine Mining Markers
 ![MLM Markers in Action](mlmmarkers.png)

-This plugin helps you remember which veins you've mined in the upper level of the Motherlode Mine as well as keep track of veins mined by other players.
+This plugin helps you remember which veins you've mined in the Motherlode Mine as well as keep track of veins mined by other players.

 While not perfect, this will help you identify veins that only